pineapple-bois/USNationalParks/README.md

 This script will:

 - Clear existing data from the tables (if any).
-- Load data from the FinalData directory into the respective tables (parks, birds, mammals, records, park_points, and park_shapes).
+- Load data from the FinalData directory into the respective tables (parks, birds, mammals, reptiles, records, park_points, and park_shapes).
 - Log the status of each operation to data_loading.log, including verification of the data insertion process.

 Ensure the script runs without errors to fully populate your database with the extracted and transformed data, ready for analysis!